-- MAC supplemental application. - A minimum of two letters of recommendation posted directly from the letter writer to your university online graduate admissions application page, preferably one from a previous college or university professor and another from a supervisor in a counseling, workplace, or volunteer position. - A written statement of three to five pages (typed, double-spaced) in which the applicant describes their preparation for the program, reasons for desiring entrance into the program, career objectives, and their readiness for rigorous graduate education.
+- MAC supplemental application. - A minimum of two letters of recommendation posted directly from the letter writer to your university online graduate admissions application page, from previous college/university professors, or previous college/university professor and counseling/workplace/volunteer supervisor noting attributes that the recommender has observed that indicate a good fit with the field of counseling. - Write a three-to-five-page (typed, double-spaced, and well edited) statement describing what has academically and professionally prepared the applicant for the program, motivation for entering the counseling profession, AND career objectives (could include populations, modalities of practice, further education you hope to pursue after graduation, etc.).